wzj7531/typora/The Modern JavaScript Tutorial/Part1 The JavaScript language/03_Type Conversions.md

 alert(typeof num); // number
 ```

-if the string is not a valid number, the result of such a conversion is `NaN`.
+If the string is not a valid number, the result of such a conversion is `NaN`.
 For instance:

 ```javascript
 let age = Number("an arbitrary string instead of a number");